unlistedphenomena/nexuswizz/docs/deploy-and-review-process.md

 # Deploy and review process

-This documentation outlines our current processes for how we deploy the latest changes to xircanet, and how we prioritize items in our review process.
+This documentation outlines our current processes for how we deploy the latest changes to nexus.org, and how we prioritize items in our review process.

 ## Deploy process

-Anything merged into the `dev` branch of [xircanet](http://xircanet) will go live on xircanet at the next release.
-Currently, we deploy the latest changes to [xircanet](http://xircanet) twice per week (Monday and Thursday).
+Anything merged into the `dev` branch of [nexus.org](http://nexus.org) will go live on nexus.org at the next release.
+Currently, we deploy the latest changes to [nexus.org](http://nexus.org) twice per week (Monday and Thursday).
 When deploying, we merge the `dev` branch into the `master` branch.
-The `master` branch is the latest live version of [xircanet](https://xircanet).
+The `master` branch is the latest live version of [nexus.org](https://nexus.org).

 Occasionally, we’ll also do a patch deploy to fix an urgent or widespread issue.